cocogitto/cocogitto/website/guide/bump.md

 #### Dry run

-If you just need to get the next version number without performing the automatic bump use the `--dry-run` flag :
+If you just need to get the next version number without performing the automatic bump use the `--dry-run` flag:

 ```shell
 cog bump --dry-run --auto